AdobeDocs/commerce-admin.en/help/catalog/settings-advanced-custom-options.md

 >[!NOTE]
 >
->Catalog Price Rule discount will not be applied to the Fixed price customizable options
+>A catalog price rule discount is not applied to the fixed price customizable options.

 ## Create customizable options